wygulmage/xmobar/readme.md

 - Reads its displayed output from the given pipe.

+`PipeReader2 "/path/to/pipe" Alias Default`

+- Reads its displayed output from the given pipe.
+Displays the default string as long as the pipe is empty.

 `BufferedPipeReader  Alias [ (Timeout, Bool, "/path/to/pipe1")
                            , (Timeout, Bool, "/path/to/pipe2")
                            , ..